List of Smallville characters: Dr. Helen Bryce

 Dr. Helen Bryce, portrayed by Emmanuelle Vaugier in nine episodes between seasons two and three, is a Smallville medical doctor who first appears in an anger management class Lex is sentenced to attend in the season two episode "Dichotic".
 She and Lex begin a romantic relationship which eventually turns into an engagement in season two's "Precipice".
 Her relationship with Lex concerns Jonathan when Helen—after taking a sample of blood from Clark during a period when he was infected by kryptonite—discovers Clark is not human in the episode "Fever".
 Helen promises Jonathan she will keep Clark's secret, but at the same time she does not destroy the vial of blood she took from Clark.
 As a result, the blood is stolen from her office in season two's "Calling", though it did not have Clark's name on it.
 Lex confesses he stole the vial of blood, which causes Helen to break up with him.
 Helen returns in the season two finale, where she forgives Lex and goes through with the marriage.
 Helen then drugs Lex on the way to their honeymoon, and leaves him to die in his LuthorCorp jet.
 When Lex returns in the season three episode "Phoenix", he orchestrates his own plan for revenge resulting in Helen's own disappearance while the two go on their second honeymoon.

 By the time of season two's nineteenth episode, the writers had decided Helen's fate.
 Originally, the character was going to die on her wedding night, but the creative team felt they could use her more in the mythology.
-Gough explains the idea Helen still had Clark's blood, she knew his secret, and her relationship with Lex was too good to write off.
+Gough explains that the idea about Helen still having Clark's blood, knowing his secret, and her relationship with Lex was too good to write off.
 The creative team kept Helen's true motivations a secret to Vaugier, which the actress enjoyed because it allowed her to play the character as if there were no ulterior motives.